-There are several marketing tools that can be used and each have pros and cons.
+There are several marketing tools that can be used and each has pros and cons.
 Stick to a media that you feel comfortable with.
-If a facebook page feels too impersonal or not private enough, than try a web page, blog, or parent profile.
+If a Facebook page feels too impersonal or not private enough than try a web page, blog, or parent profile.
 Web pages and blogs can be created sometimes free and surprisingly easy using a host like wix, weebly, or blogger.
 Your personal site can be shared around social media as you see fit.
-If creating you own space from scratch seems scary try a parent profile like those found on Adoption.com.
+If creating your own space from scratch seems scary to try a parent profile like those found on Adoption.com.
 Adoption facilitators can cost monthly but all the hassle and marketing is done for you!

 Be sincere when writing, but don’t write too much.
 Too much reading can be overwhelming to anyone.
 Get to the point of your paragraphs without leaving anything out or rambling on.
 Starting with a dear potential birth mother/father letter is always a must.
 Write from the heart without being too lengthy.
 A picture can paint a thousand words…good and bad.
 When selecting pictures you want to convey real life.
 Include both professional and random family pictures.
 And, ladies…I know you will most likely be doing the grunt work here, so it’s easy to make sure you look your best in pictures.
 Don’t forget about your husband; you both want to portray the real you in every picture.